tqandrade/snmp-fiberhome/README.md

 ## setOnuWebAdmin()

 **Description:** Set the ONU access settings via web.
 Returns `true` on success and `false` otherwise.
-Some ONUs only accept a single 'admin' group profile, such as AN5506-01-A1, mas caso mais de um perfil seja informado, o perfil do grupo 'admin' será configurado e os demais serão ignorados para esse tipo de ONU.
+Some ONUs only accept a single 'admin' group profile, such as AN5506-01-A1, but if more than one profile is entered, the group profile 'admin' will be set and the others will be ignored for this type of ONU.

 **Function signature:**